tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 ### Step 3: Crafting your app definition
 Your classifier app definiton [app.json](https://github.com/tapis-project/hpc-in-the-cloud/blob/master/block4/templates/app.json) is written in JSON, and conforms to an Tapis (Agave)-specific data model.
 With minimal changes such as making sure the storage and execution systems are yours and name contains your username, you should be able to register your very first Tapis(Agave) app.

-You can store this app.json in your home directory on local VM.
+Store this app.json in your home directory on local VM.

 ### Step 4: Registering an app
-Once you have an application bundle ready to go and app definition crafted, you can use use the following CLI command from your local VM home directory:
+Once you have an application bundle ready to go and app definition crafted, you can use use the following CLI command from your home directory on VM
 ```
 apps-addupdate -F app.json
 ```